CAFECA-IO/KnowledgeManagement/Research/Case_Study_Silk Road.md

   Tool might be useful in this case:

   1. Clear flow path
+  2. Clustering algorithms to group address

-  2.  some common techniques for clustering Bitcoin addresses include:
+  some common techniques for clustering Bitcoin addresses include:

       - Heuristic analysis: This involves looking at the patterns of transaction inputs and outputs and making educated guesses about which addresses are likely to be controlled by the same entity.
       - Change address detection: This involves looking for Bitcoin addresses that receive change from a transaction and grouping them with the sending address.